Oxford Calculators

 The Oxford Calculators were a group of 14th-century thinkers, almost all associated with Merton College, Oxford; for this reason they were dubbed "The Merton School".
-These men took a strikingly logical and mathematical approach to philosophical problems.
+Their work incorporated a logical and mathematical approach to philosophical problems.

 The key "calculators", writing in the second quarter of the 14th century, were Thomas Bradwardine, William Heytesbury, Richard Swineshead and John Dumbleton.

 Using the slightly earlier works of Walter Burley, Gerard of Brussels, and Nicole Oresme, these individuals expanded upon the concepts of 'latitudes' and what real world applications they could apply them to.

 Science

-The advances these men made were initially purely mathematical but later became relevant to mechanics.
+The Oxford Calculators' advances were initially purely mathematical but later became relevant to mechanics.
 Using Aristotelian logic and physics, they studied and attempted to quantify physical and observable characteristics such as: heat, force, color, density, and light.
 Aristotle believed that only length and motion were able to be quantified.
-But they used his philosophy and proved it untrue by being able to calculate things such as temperature and power.
+However, they used his philosophy and proved it untrue by being able to calculate things such as temperature and power.

-They developed Al-Battani's work on trigonometry and their most famous work was the development of the mean speed theorem, (though it was later credited to Galileo) which is known as "The Law of Falling Bodies".
 Although they attempted to quantify these observable characteristics, their interests lay more in the philosophical and logical aspects than in natural world.
 They used numbers to disagree philosophically and prove the reasoning of "why" something worked the way it did and not only "how" something functioned the way that it did.

+Historian David C. Lindberg and professor Michael H. Shank in their 2013 book, Cambridge History of Science, Volume 2: Medieval Science, wrote: